-If you’ve earned your sea legs over decades of boat ownership, it might not be a problem, but for most, long-distance trips are out of the question.
+If you’ve earned your sea legs and know-how over decades of boat ownership, this might be possible, but for most, long-distance trips are out of the question.

-Hiring a professional “delivery captain” is an option too.
-Still, you’ll need to ask for personal referrals and vet candidates carefully.
-For larger boats, you may need additional crew members as well.
+In some cases, hiring a professional “delivery captain” is also an option.
+Still, you’ll need to ask for personal referrals and carefully vet candidates.
+For larger boats or international boat shipping, you may need to procure additional crew members as well.

-And don’t forget that you’ll need to buy fuel, supply them with provisions, pay for their transportation to your home port.
-Then when the journey is complete, you cover unexpected expenses arising from mechanical issues and unpredictable storms.
+Don’t forget you’ll need to buy fuel, supply the crew with provisions, and pay for their transportation to your home port.
+Once the journey is complete, you may also need to cover any unexpected expenses that may have arisen from mechanical issues and unpredictable storms.

-- As you would with regular moving companies, getting multiple free quotes is the best way to ensure you get competitive pricing.
+- As you would with regular moving companies, shop around for multiple free quotes to ensure competitive pricing.

-- All boat movers are not the same, so ask for referrals and vet the companies you’re considering thoroughly.
+- Not all boat movers are the same, so ask for referrals and thoroughly vet the companies you’re considering.

-- And last, before putting it in the water, make sure you haven’t forgotten the drain plugs.
+- Before putting your boat in the water, make sure you haven’t forgotten the drain plugs.

 If you’re moving your boat to a new home, be sure to check out our top professional moving companies to see if they can assist with this task.
 And don’t forget to use our moving cost calculator to figure out how much you’ll pay for the rest of your move so you can appropriately budget for your boat shipping services.